Our goal is to be a green destination in Fjord Norway

 We have served local food from the West Coast’s ocean and fjords for 125 years.
 Today we work closely with local suppliers and are thrilled by everything we can offer from Norway’s own larder: fish and seafood, deer, lamb, cheese, berries, vegetables and herbs.

 In Norway we throw away too much food, and unfortunately that also applies to Solstrand.
 We serve over 200,000 meals per year and are working resolutely to develop the food concept so that we will waste less.
-We also take part in the project Kutt Matsvinn 2020 (Cut Food Waste 2020).

-In the last year we have reduced the food waste by over 20%.
 Our aim is to achieve the sustainability goal set by United Nations Association of Norway to halve food waste by 2030.

 Today we compost the food waste from the hotel.
 We use much of the compost in the garden.